 County landing page

-Show the ways this county helps Oregonians; The breadth and relevance of OSU Extension; And the many ways they can learn with us.
+Show the ways your county helps Oregonians.
+Share the breadth and relevance of OSU Extension.
+And make it easy for them to find the many ways they can learn with us.
 Keep it brief.
 Keep the words simple and easy to understand.
-And very easy to scan.
+And the text easy to scan.

 We recommend using this text: